mschreie/hpe_oneview_ansible_handsonlabs/exercises/30_automationhubsetup.md

 ## Introduction

-Ansible is very powerful.
-One reason to that is the huge community providing roles and content collections.
-The community versions can be found on https://galaxy.ansible.com.
-To have a trustful source with certified modules Red Hat Partners and Customers should use Automation Hub as source of content collections and roles.<br>
+Ansible is a powerful language.
+Thanks to its huge community providing roles and content collections.
+The community versions can be found on https://galaxy.ansible.com where reside all upstream development.
+To have a trusted source with certified, tested and supported modules Red Hat Partners and Customers should use Red Hat [Automation Hub](https://console.redhat.com/ansible/automation-hub).<br>

 The HPE OneView Collection for instance is a certified and supported content collection, found on Red Hat Automation Hub.<br><br>

 Within Ansible Controller you define a credential for each repository you want to connect to.
 This credential is of credential_type `Ansible Galaxy/Automation Hub API Token`.<br>
 A freshly installed Tower has the parameters needed to connect to galaxy (the community repository) predefined in a credentail called `Ansible Galaxy`.<br>
-Automation Hub needs a valid subscription and a downloaded Automation Token. [see here for more details](https://console.redhat.com/ansible/automation-hub/token) As we did not want to disclose this token, we created the `Automation Hub` Credential on your behalf.
+Automation Hub needs a valid subscription and a downloaded Automation Token. [see here for more details](https://console.redhat.com/ansible/automation-hub/token)
+The `Automation Hub` Credential is already created for you.

-## Our aim
+## Objective
-- We will now create a first Job Template, which connects to Oneview and fetches some data.
+- We will now create a first Job Template, which connects to HPE Oneview and fetches some data.
-- Executing this Job Template will fail, because the OneView Content Collection is missing.
+- Executing this Job Template will fail, because the HPE OneView Content Collection is missing.
 - We will then ensure that the Organization has `Automation Hub` and `Ansible Galaxy` credentials attached. (order important)
 - Executing this Job Template again should get us one step forward.
 Most likely we will run in other issues. (which will be addressed later).

-## The Tasks
+## Tasks
 ### Create Job Template
 HINT:<br>
 Use putty to establish ssh connections to the bastion host.<br>